 When visiting Tanzania, you might want to combine it with Kenya (see our post) and since both destinations offer different experiences, we compare them here.
 For better planning your trip, you may also want to review our Great Migration post in order to determine the best time of year for travel.
+We describe the northern circuit in greater detail, see our post.

 The red dots on the map below identify the typical areas in the so called northern safari circuit.
 Based on our research and experience, the most prolific areas in the circuit are the Serengeti ecosystem and the Ngorogoro Conservation Area which includes the famous crater.
 Another small park in the circuit we’ve been to is Arusha National Park, which has a nice waterfall but the park visit is only warranted as a side trip on your way into or out of Arusha or Kilimanjaro airport (JRO).